peterkappus/docs/content/authentication/connecting-to-github-with-ssh/generating-a-new-ssh-key-and-adding-it-to-the-ssh-agent.md

       /Users/USER/.ssh/config: line 16: Bad configuration option: usekeychain
       ```

-      add an additional config line to your `Host *` section:
+      add an additional config line to the top of your `Host *` section:

       ```
       Host *